Hypocoercivity of the linearized BGK-equation with stochastic coefficients: Introduction

 One natural aspect of kinetic equations are uncertainties.
 The form of some terms (for instance of the collision frequency) in the equations are usually unjustified due to modelling errors.
 The blurred measurements are typically not enough to sufficiently determine all coefficients.
 Therefore, in this paper, we consider the collision frequency $\sigma(z)$ depending on a random parameter $z$.
 In the whole paper, we assume that this dependency is continuous.

-Now, the aim of the paper is to study the regularity and the large-time behaviour of $h$ and of the derivatives $\partial_z^{(n)}h$ in dimension $d=1$.
+Now, the aim of the paper is to study the regularity and the large-time behavior of $f$ and of the derivatives $\partial_z^{(n)}f$ in dimension $d=1$.
 This is based on the hypocoercivity theory which has been studied for a large variety of equations.
 Some considerable examples in the deterministic case are the Fokker-Plank equations \cite{Achleitner2015,Arnold2014}, linear kinetic equations \cite{Dolbeault2015,favre2020hypocoercivity,neumann2015kinetic,Bouin,Desvillettes,Dolbeault,Herau}, a multi-species Boltzmann system \cite{daus2016hypocoercivity} as well as the BGK-equations \cite{Achleitner2016,Achleitner2018,liu2019hypocoercivity}.
 Especially in \cite{Achleitner2016,Achleitner2018,Arnold2014} it was an issue to find sharp exponential decay rates.
-In the random case, this has been extended to some linear kinetic equations in \cite{Liu2018,Li2017,arnold2020sharp}, and for the multi-species Bolzmann equation in \cite{daus2019multi}.
+In the random case, this has been extended in many cases for example to linear kinetic equations in \cite{Liu2018,Li2017,arnold2020sharp}, for the multi-species Boltzmann equation in \cite{daus2019multi}, the Vlasov-Poisson-Fokker-Planck system \cite{Vlasov} and equations used for traffic modelling \cite{vehicular}.
+Such a study of the regularity and the large-time behavior of $f$ and of the derivatives $\partial_z^{(n)}f$ allows to adopt the gPC framework for its possible fast convergence.
+To do that, one mainly needs to prove that the perturbation in the solution continuously depends on the perturbation where one chooses to perform linearization.
+According to the standard spectral method theory, the higher degree of continuity means the faster convergence.
+For example such a study is provided by \cite{Liu2018} for the Boltzmann equation.

 In this paper, we want to understand the regularity and decay to equilibrium of the function $f$ and also of its derivatives $\partial_z^{(n)}f$ for all $n \in \mathbb{N}$.
 We denote by $d\tilde{x}:= L^{-d} dx$ the normalized Lebesque measure and consider normalized initial data